☆１ ” The Origin of the Sun “

 ☆２ ” Yamato “

-For thousands of years, people came across to the Japanese Archipelago from North Asia (Mongolia, Okhotsk), Polynesia, Indonesia, Southeast Asia, South China, Korean Peninsula, etc. People gradually got mixed and made “Original Japanese”. (＊3 )
+For thousands of years, people came across to the Japanese Archipelago from North Asia (Mongolia, Okhotsk), Polynesia, Indonesia, Southeast Asia, South China, Korean Peninsula, etc. People gradually got mixed and made “Original Japanese people”. (＊3 )

 There were many battles between the people who came earlier and those who came later.
 And after repeated tribal conflicts, various “Kuni (tribal countries)” were gradually made in various places.
-Such as “Izumo” (Shimane, Japan Sea side), “Koshi” (Niigata, Japan Sea side), “Tsukushi” (Northern Kyushu), “Kibi” (Okayama), “Yamato” (Nara), “Kinu” (Gumma, Tochigi), etc.
+Such as “Izumo” (Shimane, Sea of Japan coast), “Koshi” (Niigata, Sea of Japan coast), “Tsukushi” (Northern Kyushu), “Kibi” (Okayama), “Yamato” (Nara), “Kinu” (Gumma, Tochigi), etc.

 On the Korean Peninsula, Kara (加羅)、Baekje (百済)、Shilla（新羅）and Koguryo (高句麗) were repeatedly fighting from the 4th century to the 7th century.
-In the 4th and 5th century, every time a battle occurred, a large number of people and goods of the side that lost flowed into the Japanese islands.
+Every time a battle occurred, a large number of people and goods of the side that lost flowed into the Japanese islands.
 The exiles became the driving force of development in Japan.

 Among many Kuni (small countries), “Yamato” accepted many migrants from the advanced cultures of Kara and Baekje from the 4th century.
 The influence gradually became larger, and Yamato became the most powerful country in Japan.
 At the beginning of the 6th century “Tsukushi” in Northern Kyushu was finally defeated by “Yamato”.
 And there was no more Kuni against “Yamato”.

 In China, “Sui (隋)” united China in the end of the 6th century (589), and after “Sui”, “Tang (唐)” (618～907) became very powerful.